• Skip to primary navigation

 When you grow up in Yorkshire, there’s no excuse for not making the perfect Yorkshire pudding!
 And it’s practically obligatory to serve Yorkshires with a roast dinner.
 Read on to find out how to make perfect Yorkshire puddings that rise to magnificent heights – every single time!

-Yorkshire puddings are made by mixing up a simple egg, milk and flour batter, then baking the batter in muffin tins in the oven until it is well risen and golden.
-Yorkshire puddings are served, covered in gravy, as an accompaniment to a roast dinner.
+Yorkshire puddings are made by mixing up a simple egg, milk and flour batter, then baking the batter in muffin tins in the oven until it is well-risen and golden.
+Yorkshire puddings are served, covered in gravy, as a side dish a roast dinner.

 You can make giant Yorkshire puddings, as I’ve done here, and serve them filled with an entire roast dinner, or you can make smaller individual ones in muffin tins.